andywenk/rhomb_parser/README.md

 <https://github.com/janl/mustache.js>.

 I wrote Rhomb Parser because I wanted to make life easier for people who are not familiar with HTML but have to write snippets of text e.g. in a CMS like system.
-The only thing these people have to know ist the simple convention for writing placeholders.
+The only thing you have to know ist the simple convention for writing placeholders.
 Means just write text and Rhomb Parser will convert it to HTML including to generate URL's.

 It is easy to extend the parser by simply adding new methods.
 Let's say you want to have a placeholder which is producing a bold word, just add a method "bold" and the placeholder